 Ok – so this isn’t perfectly healthy, but it’s better for you than a nighttime bowl of ice cream.
 Peel bananas, cut them in half, stick them on a popsicle stick or a popsicle mold stick, and freeze them.
 Melt some chocolate in the microwave and use a knife to coat the banana.
 It will freeze instantly.
 Delicious!

 These are so delicious and easy to make!
 They’re usually gone within a day or two at my house.
 Recipe listed below or get a printable version in my Free Resource Library.
 After you sign up, check your email for the password and access link.

-Hope all this yummyness gives you the energy you need to make it through the day and stay healthy at school!
-If you have ideas that I should add to this list, let me know in the comments section.
+Hope all this yumminess gives you the energy you need to make it through the day and stay healthy at school!
+If you have ideas to add to the list, let me know in the comments section.

 Healthy Teacher Recipes

 1/2 c whole wheat flour ( I use gluten free flour for the first 2 ingredients and it tastes fine.)